If you are taking classes for college credit, you may be able to reduce your federal income tax, thanks to the Taxpayer Relief Act of 1997 (TRA).

 For more information about these tax incentives:

-The colleges of DCCCD annually provide the 1098-T form to students who enrolled in credit classes during the tax year as prescribed by IRS regulations.
+Dallas County Community College District annually provides the 1098-T form to students who enrolled in credit classes during the tax year as prescribed by IRS regulations.
 The 1098-T shows the amount of tuition paid for credit classes by you or by financial aid you received during the tax year, as well as the amount of financial aid you received during the tax year.
 Your 1098-T form will be available by Jan.
 31 each year.

 There are three ways you can get your 1098-T form: